FAQs

 What does Telora mean?

-Telora is the combination of two Greek words, telos and agora.
+Telora is the combination of two Greek words: telos and agora.
 Telos means purpose.
 Agora is a place where people come together.
 Telora is where ambitious people come together to achieve their purpose.

 Who inspired you to do this?